freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - add xxx-xx-xxxx etc to the stopwords list (#190)
  - change case title from Courtlistener.com / Browse / Foo --> / Cases / Foo
  - consider/resolve old URL support.
 What does /opinions/all/ do?
 What about /opinions/ca2/, etc?
+ - add information about date/time formats.
+Useful to tell people that they can use timestamps or just dates.
+It might be worth investigating django forms help_text for this.

 SOLR DEPLOYMENT: